 Panasonic Lumix GH5 II vs GH5: key differences

-Here are the key differences compared to the original GH5:
+For now, though, here are the key differences between the new GH5 II and the original GH5:

 • GH5 II: 20.3-megapixel Live MOS Sensor, 17.3 x 13.0mm, AR, latest high-speed, high-performance Venus Engine